dagamo/technicalChallengeADDI_v1/README.md

 - Cypress to make automated tests E2E.
 - Lodash to manage arrays.
 - React to principal librery for web app.

-- It took decitions to show the prospect users in a table and the lead users into modal for checking one by one validations.
+- The prospect users show it in a table and the lead users into modal for checking one by one validations.
 - The table has a button for adding more leads to prospects.
-- Add the lead trigger's status in the lead information table.
+- Add the lead trigger's status is in the lead information table.

 # Assumptions
-- The backend works, the aplicatios simulate multiple requests.
+- The aplication simulate multiple requests.